Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Discussion Outlook

 We then analyzed the stochastic process in the $\beta$-regime of relaxation, where the fluctuation-dominated diagrams are the most dominant.
 This allowed us to show that the mean-field transition is completely destabilized for $d<d_c$ solely due to the inclusion of critical fluctuations.
-Furthermore, the analysis of the (pseudo-)critical dynamics provides a derivation of stochastic $\beta$-relaxation (SBR) theory from microscopic dynamical considerations.
-Traditionally, SBR is derived from a combination of replica and supersymmetric field-theoretical techniques; here we demonstrate that it also emerges from the microscopic dynamics through a specific diagrammatic resummation, thereby providing a unification of static and dynamical approaches to the glass transition beyond mean-field.
+Furthermore, the analysis of the (pseudo-)critical dynamics provides a derivation of stochastic beta-relaxation (SBR) theory from microscopic dynamical considerations.
+Traditionally, SBR is derived from a combination of replica and supersymmetric field-theoretical techniques \cite{rizzo2013supercooled, rizzo2015qualitative, rizzo2016dynamical, rizzo2020solvable}.
+Here we demonstrated that it also emerges from the microscopic dynamics through a specific diagrammatic resummation, thereby providing a unification of static and dynamical approaches to the glass transition beyond mean-field.
 A further strength of our formulation is that all coupling constants of the effective theory can be expressed directly in terms of liquid structural correlations and mean-field quantities such as the non-ergodicity parameter.
+We have computed them for the paradigmatic Percus-Yevick hard-sphere system.
 This enables parameter-free predictions beyond mean-field theory.
+Importantly, our work demonstrates that the observation of a dynamical crossover results solely from the self-consistent treatment of critical fluctuations, without invoking `activated processes'.